Fortress (Protest the Hero album): Singles

 A music video for the song "Sequoia Throne" was filmed and released in April, and was also made available on the MuchMusic website.
 Another video, this one for "Palms Read", began filming in September under director Sean Michael Turrell, and was released in late October.

+A fourth video was also directed by Sean Mitchell Turner for the fourth and final single, "Spoils".
+The video was released in December.

 Critical reception

 Fortress debuted at #95 on the US Billboard Top 200 chart with first week sales of 7,600 copies, also managing #10 spot on the Billboard Top Independent Album chart.
 In Canada, the album achieved #1 status the first week of its release.
 Mike Portnoy named this album one of his favourite albums of 2008 on his official web page.